Bio-Enhanced 10-8-8 All Purpose Plant Food

 For Young Trees: Use 4-5 oz for every inch of diameter of trunk at chest height

-10-8-8 is used primarily in the Growth Stage of our 4 Step Garden Fertilizing Program.
+10-8-8 All Purpose Plant Food is used primarily in the Growth Stage of a plant.
 It is used up until the plants begin to bud or blossom.
-Then you would switch to our 6-14-6 to help product more flowers and fruits.
 10-8-8 can also be used in drip irrigation systems.

 GARDENS (Including Grapes, Berries, Fruit Trees, Houseplants): Mix 2 oz 10-8-8 per gallon of water or 1 tablespoon per quart of water.
 Use a fine mist hand or pump sprayer and coat the bottoms and tops of leaves only to the point of run-off.
 Apply every 10 days until buds or blossoms appear.